arthur-debert/dotcat/zsh/README.md

 - It's integrated directly with the Python code, so it's more maintainable
 - It can provide better context-aware completions

+### pipx Completion

+When installed via pipx with the `pipx completions` setup, dotcat will automatically register for shell completion via argcomplete's entry point system.
+This means:

+- No additional setup is required beyond configuring pipx completions
+- Works with zsh, bash, and other shells supported by pipx completions
+- Updates automatically when dotcat is updated via pipx

-## Choosing Between the Two
+## Choosing Between the Options

-The installer will attempt to set up both systems, but argcomplete is preferred if available.
+The recommended approach is to install via pipx.
+If you prefer other methods:

+1. Argcomplete is preferred if available
+2. Traditional ZSH completion is used as a fallback

 If you have both installed, argcomplete will take precedence.

 If you prefer to use only the traditional ZSH completion, you can remove
 argcomplete: